-Table I illustrates the average optimal network cost (averaged over 1000 random realizations) for different q and T. Note that the optimal network costs of Problems 1 and 2 are obtained by the centralized algorithm, i.e., Algorithm 1.
+Table.
+I illustrates the average optimal network cost (averaged over 1000 random realizations) for different q and T. Note that the optimal network costs of Problems 1 and 2 are obtained by the centralized algorithm, i.e., Algorithm 1.
 We can observe that the average optimal network costs of all the schemes increase with increases of q or T, i.e., the increase of network load.
 The average network costs of the optimal solutions to Problems 1 and 2 are lower than the optimal routing, with average cost reductions up to 28% and 36%, respectively.
 The average cost reductions are due to the network coding gain exploited by Problems 1 and 2.
-Specifically, edge (10,7) can serve as the coding edge for the butterfly subnetwork consisting of nodes 6, 7, 8, 9, 10 and 11, and edges (7, 4) and (4, 1) can serve as the coding edge for the butterfly subnetwork consisting of nodes 1, 2, 3, 4, 6, 7 and 9, in the Sprint backbone network in Fig. 7.
+Specifically, edge (10,7) can serve as the coding edge for the butterfly subnetwork consisting of nodes 6, 7, 8, 9, 10 and 11, and edges (7, 4) and (4, 1) can serve as the coding edge for the butterfly subnetwork consisting of nodes 1, 2, 3, 4, 6, 7 and 9, in the Sprint backbone network in Fig. 8.
 The network coding gain increases as q or T increases.
 This is because, using network coding, edges can be used more efficiently in the case of high network load.

 In addition, the average network costs of the optimal solutions to Problems 1 and 2 are lower than the two-step mixing approach, with average cost reductions up to 7% and 26%, respectively.
 The average cost reductions are due to the extra network coding gain (achieved through mixing) exploited by Problems 1 and 2.
-Specifically, given the demand sets of all the terminals, mixing or not in the two-step mixing approach (determined in the first step, separately from the second flow rate control step) is restricted by all the physical paths, while mixing or not in Problems 1 and 2 (determined jointly with flow rate control) is only restricted by the actual paths that each flow will take, which is also illustrated in the example in Fig. 1.
+Specifically, given the demand sets of all the terminals, mixing or not in the two-step mixing approach (determined in the first step, separately from the second flow rate control step) is restricted by all the physical paths, while mixing or not in Problems 1 and 2 (determined jointly with flow rate control) is only restricted by the actual paths that each flow will take, which is also illustrated in the example in Fig. 2.
 Note that the average network cost of Problem 1 is lower than the two-step mixing when T = 3.
 The average cost reductions of the optimal solutions to Problems 1 and 2 increase as T increases, as there are more physical paths to terminals restricting network coding (mixing) in the two-step mixing approach.

 On the other hand, the average network cost of the optimal solution to Problem 2 is lower than that of the optimal solution to Problem 1, with average cost reduction up to 24%, illustrating the consequence of Lemma 1.
 For a given T, the performance gain of Problem 2 over Problem 1 decreases as q increases, since the difference between the feasibility regions of the two problems reduces with the increase of q.
 Note that when q = 2 (i.e., multicast), the two problems (feasibility regions) are the same.
-However, for a given q, the performance gain of Problem 2 over Problem 1 increases as T increases, since the difference between the feasibility regions of the two problems 2 over Problem 1 increases as T increases, since the difference between the feasibility regions of the two problems 2 over Problem 1 increases as T increases, since the difference between the feasibility regions of the two problems increases with the increase of T.
+However, for a given q, the performance gain of Problem 1 increases as T increases, since the difference between the feasibility regions) are the same.
+However, for a given q, the performance gain of Problem 2 over Problem 1 increases as T increases, since the difference between the feasibility regions of the two problems increases with the increase of T.